-2. The Work Track may make recommendations on policy and/or implementation related to 2- and 3- letter codes on the ISO 3166-1 list, [and on other variations of country and territory names as defined in Module 2, section 2.2.1.4.1 in Applicant Guidebook 2012.
-In addition, the Work Track may make recommendations to] city/state/region names and other names that are deemed to be geographic in nature.
-[These may include, but not be limited to, geographic features such as rivers, mountains, valleys, lakes etc.] [including names with an economic or cultural significance, such as Geographical Indications, and geographic features such as rivers, mountains, valleys, lakes etc.]
+2. The group is expected to make recommendations on policy and/or implementation relating to 2- and 3- letter codes on the ISO 3166-1 list, [and on other variations of country and territory names including those defined in Module 2, section 2.2.1.4.1 in Applicant Guidebook 2012.
+In addition, the Work group is also expected to make recommendations to] city/state/region names and other names that are deemed to be geographic in nature.These include include, but not be limited to, geographic features identity such as rivers, mountains, valleys, lakes historical names,names of places with cultural and social background etc and/ or names with an economic or cultural and identity significance, such as Geographical Indications, and geographic features such as rivers, mountains, valleys, lakes etc.]

-Geographical denominations in section 2.2.1.4.1 in the AGB 2012 which also provides for a definition of what was considered “country & territory names”. i.e. both long-form and short-form names listed in ISO 3166-1, are included.

-3. The Work Track will take cognizance of previous work in ICANN regarding geographic terms including those that have taken place previously in the GNSO, the CCWG on the Use of Country and Territory Names, and the previous processes and procedures contained within the final Applicant Guidebook for the 2012 round of New gTLDs.
+3. The group could also ake cognizance (suggested to replace “take cognizance of” with “acknowledge” or “take into account”), if appropriate, of previous work in ICANN regarding geographic terms including those that have taken place previously in the GNSO, the CCWG on the Use of Country and Territory Names, and the previous processes and procedures contained within the final Applicant Guidebook for the 2012 round of New gTLDs which may concern the ownership, business model and jurisdiction of the proposed registry (proposed in the call 6th December by Kavouss Arasteh)

-4. Broader discussions about jurisdiction of SOs and ACs, of the scope and distinction between gTLDs and ccTLDs, and the allocation of second and third level domains are specifically out of scope for this Work Track.
+4. Broader discussions about jurisdiction of SOs and ACs, of the scope and distinction between gTLDs and ccTLDs, and the allocation of second and third level domains are specifically out of scope for this Work Track. ?
+Suggested to say “out of scope at this stage”, but also to delete the whole paragraph.

+What does it means?

+I suggest that it should deleted

+Ka

+Alternative 4.
+The group considered that broader discussions about jurisdiction of SOs and ACs, of the scope and distinction between gTLDs and ccTLDs, and the allocation of second and third level domains may not be discussed at this stage of the work. ?
+Suggested to say “out of scope at this stage”, but also to delete the whole paragraph.

+What does it means?

+I suggest that it should deleted

+ka

 Section III: Deliverables and Reporting